tektutor/openshift-tekton-feb-2022/Day1/README.md

 Our OpenShift version is 4.9.21 which uses Kubernetes v1.22.3.x

+There are 2 such separate OpenShift clusters setup for our training lab.

+Each OpenShift cluster supports upto 10 users.

+OpenShift Cluster - 1 ( 10 Users - user1 thru user10 )
+OpenShift Cluster - 2 ( 10 users - user1 thru user10 )

+Kindly stick onto the credentials details give to you.
+Please avoid switching from one user to other or switching between the clusters as this will overload our cluster leading to many deployments crashing.
+This might even bring down our cluster altogether.
+Hence your kind co-operation is requested.

 ##### Login to OpenShift Cluster using CLI client
 ```
 oc login -u kubeadmin https://api.tektutor.okd4.tektutor.org:6443